London Symphony Orchestra: 1990s to the present

-In March 2015 the LSO simultaneously announced the departure of Gergiev as principal conductor at the end of 2015, and the appointment of Sir Simon Rattle as its music director from September 2017, with an initial contract of five years.
+In March 2015, the LSO simultaneously announced the departure of Gergiev as principal conductor at the end of 2015, and the appointment of Sir Simon Rattle as its music director from September 2017, with an initial contract of five years.
 In February 2016 the orchestra announced that beginning with the 2016–17 season Gianandrea Noseda would be titled "Principal Guest Conductor" (joining the orchestra's other Principal Guest Conductor, Daniel Harding, who held that post 2006-2017), and that Michael Tilson Thomas would be titled "Conductor Laureate" and Andre Previn would be titled "Conductor Emeritus."
 In January 2021 the LSO announced an extension of Rattle's contract as music director until the end of the 2023 season, after which he was given the title of Conductor Emeritus for life.

 Sir Antonio Pappano first guest-conducted the LSO in 1996.
-In March 2021 the LSO announced his appointment as its next chief conductor, effective in September 2024.
-In February 2022 Barbara Hannigan was announced as "Associate Artist" for three years.
+In March 2021, the LSO announced his appointment as its next chief conductor, effective in September 2024.
+In February 2022, the orchestra announced Barbara Hannigan as its "Associate Artist" for three years.

+McDowell is scheduled to stand down as managing director of the LSO in July 2026.
+In January 2026, the orchestra announced the appointment of John Harte as its next managing director, effective in August 2026.